Microwave-free vector magnetometry with nitrogen-vacancy centers along a single axis in diamond: Magnetometry Method

-Typical methods to adapt a scalar magnetometer for vector measurement are to apply mutually orthogonal fields modulated at different frequencies.
+A typical method to adapt a scalar magnetometer for vector measurement is to apply mutually orthogonal fields modulated at different frequencies.
 Thus it is possible to determine the components along each direction by individually demodulating the signal\,\cite{PhysRevLett.113.013001}.
 In this work we propose a method to realize vector-field sensing in the $x$-$y$ plane using a transverse field rotating around the $z$-axis [Fig.\,\ref{fig:nvsetup}\,(a)] with just one frequency.
-To gain an intuitive understanding, we approximate the PL lineshape as a function of transverse magnetic field with a 2D Lorentzian centered around $\mathrm{B}_x=\mathrm{B}_y=0$.
-Without an additional transverse field, the PL signal will be reduced but remains unmodulated.
-In the presence of an additional transverse field, the PL signal shows a modulation at the rotation frequency with a minimum when the rotating field points in the same direction as the field under interrogation and a maximum when both are antiparallel.
-For further analysis the PL signal is demodulated with a LIA.
-Amplitude and phase extracted from the demodulation correspond to magnitude and angle of the transverse field to be measured.
-Thus all Cartesian magnetic-field components can be directly read out in real time with equal sensitivity in all directions.
-Note here that the reference phase of the LIA for the transverse-field signal demodulation sets the coordinate axes in the $x$-$y$ plane while the phase for $z$-axis demodulation is tuned to maximize the amplitude of the signal in Fig.\,\ref{fig:noisefloor}\,(a).
-A more detailed description of the methodology can be found in section Supplementary Information A.
+To gain an intuitive understanding, we approximate the PL lineshape as a function of transverse magnetic fields with a 2-D Lorentzian centered around $\mathrm{B}_x=\mathrm{B}_y=0$, Fig.\,\ref{fig:xymethod} (a) (i).
+With a transverse field applied that is rotating around $z$, the PL signal will be reduced but remains unmodulated, indicated by the red curve in Fig.\,\ref{fig:xymethod} (a) (ii).
+In the presence of an additional static transverse field, the PL signal shows a modulation at the rotation frequency with a minimum when the rotating field points in the same direction as the field under interrogation and a maximum when both are antiparallel, shown in Fig.\,\ref{fig:xymethod} (a) (iii), (iv) and (v).
+The difference between the PL signals with (red curve) and without (blue curve) applied transverse field is shown in Fig.\,\ref{fig:xymethod} (b).
+This is then demodulated by a Lock-in amplifier (LIA) which delivers the information of both the amplitude and the angle of the magnetic field to be measured, as shown in Fig.\,\ref{fig:xymethod} (c).
+The reference phase of the LIA was set so that a magnetic field along the $x$-axis corresponds to phase zero (and negative amplitude).
+The LIA output shows a maximum value at $0^{\rm{o}}$ when applying a field along $x$-axis, shown in Fig.\,\ref{fig:xymethod} (c).
+An applied field in any other direction leads to an oscillating PL signal with a corresponding phase.
+Therefore, the phase output of the LIA is the angle between the transverse field to be measured and the defined $x$ and $y$ axes.

+In addition to the longitudinal magnetic field measurement\,\cite{wickenbrock2016microwave}, all Cartesian magnetic-field components can be directly read out in real time with equal sensitivity in all directions.
+Note here, that the reference phase of the LIA for the transverse-field signal demodulation sets the coordinate axes in the $x$-$y$ plane while the phase for $z$-axis demodulation is tuned to maximize the amplitude of the response signal.